 - Caught with Your Pants Down: Lance catches Kyle performing Autoerotic Asphyxiation in the beginning.
 The second time is much less fortunate.

-- Contemptible Cover: Some people who otherwise would have seen this film were driven away by the poster (above), since no one seems to have told the designers that "red text on a white background" has become synonymous with extremely horrible movies.
+- Contemptible Cover: Some people who otherwise would have seen this film were driven away by the poster (above), since no one seems to have told the designers that "red text on a white background" has become synonymous with Lowest Common Denominator movies (re: Seltzer and Friedberg).
 Also, considering the last Robin Williams film to use the "red text on a white background" cliche was License To Wed... thank goodness the DVD cover is much different.

-- Male Frontal Nudity - Robin Williams strips down to only his socks for the final scene where Lance jumps off a diving board after revealing the truth about what happened to Kyle.
+- Male Frontal Nudity: Robin Williams strips down to only his socks for the final scene where Lance jumps off a diving board after revealing the truth about what happened to Kyle.
 Not meant as Fanservice or even Fan Disservice, but symbolic of how he's stripped off everything from his old life and become reborn.
-Most viewers still call it Fan Disservice (unless of course they're really into Robin Williams).
-Incidentally, this is the only part of the film interviewers seem to want to talk about with Robin and Bobcat.
-Robin and Bobcat are more than happy to answer, however.

 - Most Writers Are Writers: Lance Clayton is a struggling author.